KevinTanCH/GAproject1/README.md

 ### How to Play:

 Open the HTML file and run the game.
 Click on start game to start.
+Each weapon have different damage types (pierce, hack and blunt) and effects.
+Each armour has different damage resistance.
+There are different monsters with different effects too

 ### Planned future enhancements (icebox items).

 - Able to save and load file.
 - Game over restart button
 - Character edit
+- More Charaters and more monsters pieces
 - Different skills with different effects
+- More set of monsters
 - Loot Items
 - Loot list
 - Different consumables
-- Square tile or Hesagonal town
+- Square tile or Hexagonal town
 - Movement mechanics
-- AI movement
+- AI movement and smart AI
+- animtation and graphics
 - And more...!